-A best practice would be to offer instructions ahead of time to applicants to make it easier for an IWD to request assistance during the interview process and to notify them where handicap parking is located along with any ramps and elevators.
-The instructions could include asking whether or not any accommodations are needed as part of the interview process which could include, for example, having a sign language interpreter on hand, needing additional time to take written tests, or having any forms available in braille or large print.
+Consider asking whether or not any accommodations are needed as part of the interview process.
+Accommodations could include having a sign language interpreter on hand, needing additional time to take written tests, or having any forms available in braille or large print.

 YOU MAY ALSO LIKE | ‘5 Virtual ERG Lessons Learned From Lockdown’